vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * Around 2:17 PM: I picked up my order from Udupi Palace and paid by cash.

 * Around 2:35 PM: I was back home.

+## Saturday May 23

+I made a trip to downtown Berkeley.
+I wore a mask while I was in the downtown rgion.

+* Around 12:50 PM: I left my home.

+* 1:07 PM: I got in line at Trader Joe's.

+* 1:23 PM: I entered the Trader Joe's.

+* 1:27 PM: I finished checking out.
+The checkout clerk was Edgardo.

+* Around 1:30 PM: I placed an order for spinach masala dosa at Udupi Palace.

+* Around 1:35 PM: I received my order and left the restaurant.